Gog Group

 The Gog Group is a stratigraphic unit in the Western Canada Sedimentary Basin.
-It is present in the western main ranges of the Canadian Rockies in Alberta and British Columbia, and in the Cariboo Mountains and in the central Purcell Mountains in southwestern British Columbia.
+It is present in the eastern and western main ranges of the Canadian Rockies in Alberta and British Columbia.
 It was named by C.F.
-Deiss in 1940 for a type locality near Mount Assiniboine.
+Deiss in 1940 after Gog Lake near its type locality at Wonder Pass near Mount Assiniboine.

 Lithology and environment of deposition

 The Gog Group consists primarily of thick deposits of cross-bedded quartzose sandstone and quartzite, with minor quartzitic conglomerate and sub-arkosic sandstone.
 It also includes mudstone, siltstone, limestone and dolomite formations.
 The Gog sediments are thought to have been deposited in shallow marine environments on the subsiding margin of the North American craton (Laurentia).

 Stratigraphy

 Subdivisions

 The Gog Group is subdivided into the following formations: